anze3db/blog/_posts/2023-01-30-selenium-testing-library.md

 2. `queryBy...` Same as `getBy...` but returns `null` instead of an error if nothing matched.
 3. `findBy...` Returns a promise that is rejected if the element was not found in `1s` (or based on the `timeout` parameter).

 You mainly use the `get` queries since they are the fastest.
-You primarily use `query` when you need to assert that something shouldn't be in the DOM.
+You use `query` when you need to assert that something shouldn't be in the DOM.
 You use `find` to find elements that might not be in the DOM just yet.

 # Accessibility